todoubled/hotswap/README.md

 	<script src="jquery.hotswap.js"></script>
 	<script>
 		$(document).ready(function() {
-			$('.hotswap').hotswap({
-				item:"section"
+			$('.hotswap').hotswap();
 		});
-		});
 	</script>

 CSS is entirely up to you.
-The entire hotswap section is built based on the dimensions of the overall hotswap wrapper.
+The entire hotswap is built based on the dimensions of the hotswap wrapper, so that's the only required set of dimensions.
 See demo.html for a basic example.

-# Options and Their Default Values:
+# Options:Defaults

 	swaps: ".items"
 	item: "div"